 The Navigation Advisory Group comprises boaters with a variety of backgrounds to bring as broad a range of perspectives as possible to decision making.

-Advice relating to safety standards, waterway operation, maintenance & repairs, and customer service standards.
+The group covers advice relating to safety standards, waterway operation, maintenance and repairs, and customer service standards.

-Gareth has 25 years boating experience and currently lives on a narrowboat moored in a marina on the Leicester line of the Grand Union Canal.
-He has travelled and continues to travel the canal network extensively and has also worked for a season as a trip boat skipper running a boat across the Pontcysyllte Aqueduct.
-Gareth is a member of the RBOA
+Gareth has 25 years of boating experience and currently lives on a narrowboat moored in a marina on the Leicester line of the Grand Union Canal.
+He has travelled the canal network extensively and also worked for a season as a trip boat skipper running a boat across the Pontcysyllte Aqueduct.
+Gareth is a member of the Residential Boat Owners' Association.

 Lee lives and works from his boat in London.
 He previously sat on our Licensing and Mooring Advisory Group and was involved in the development of the London Mooring Stratgey.

 Hannah has been boating since 2018, when she first went on a hire boat holiday.
 Shortly after, her mother-in-law set up a hire boat business, and from that point on Hannah was hooked.
 She and her partner have lived aboard their 54ft narrowboat since 2020, and they were initially based on the Monmouthshire and Brecon canal.
 In 2023, they embarked on a grand tour of the main network, beginning in Droitwich Spa, exploring the South East region and heading towards the Peak Forest Canal.

 The work of NAG requires diverse skills and knowledge of boating and the waterways from its members.
 If you're interested you can read more about what's involved in the NAG terms of reference and register your interest by completing the 'sign up for this opportunity' form here.
 We will keep your information on file and will contact you where there is a vacancy and a need for the particular skills that you offer.